Neighborhood Resource Center History

-One such network, the Prevention Response Team Network met weekly during the fifteen month planning process.
-This network, which included neighborhood residents, representatives of neighborhood associations, substance abuse prevention specialists, Little Rock School District Staff, Little Rock Police Department Staff, other City Staff and religious organizations first shaped the idea of a neighborhood alert system for Little Rock.
+One such network, the Prevention Response Team Network met weekly during the fifteen (15)-month planning process.
+This network, which included neighborhood residents, representatives of neighborhood associations, substance abuse prevention specialists, Little Rock School District Staff, Little Rock Police Department Staff, other City Staff and religious organizations first shaped the idea of a neighborhood alert system (now neighborhood resource centers) for Little Rock.

 The need for increased responsiveness to neighborhood problems became a central element in the formation of the neighborhood alert system.
 While Little Rock Fighting Back was in its planning stage, fifteen neighborhood meetings were held throughout the City.
 A common theme ran throughout the meetings -- the deterioration of neighborhoods and the loss of belonging and sense of neighborhood previously felt by residents throughout Little Rock.
 Neighborhood residents felt abandoned by and detached from public and traditional systems.
 Law enforcement and other basic City services, schools and religious organizations were no longer a part of, or belonged to the neighborhood.
 In addition, frustration and fear were evident in these neighborhoods experiencing violence and crime due to the failure of public systems to respond in an intensive and sustaining manner.
 City services had been understaffed, underfunded and were frequently spread too thin throughout Little Rock neighborhoods.
 This resulted in a less intense and non-sustaining response in all neighborhoods.
 When residents demanded a response from public systems, the response was often too slow, temporary or unsatisfactory.
 In turn, neighborhoods began to feel a sense of hopelessness, distrust and eventually inertia.
 It was envisioned that through the Alert Centers the City could become more responsive to neighborhood associations and residents who wanted to rebuild and hold on to their sense of identity.